BAPNuSigma/InformaNu/knowledge_base/candidate_requirements.md

-# BAP Member Requirements and Checklist
+# BAP Candidate Requirements and Checklist

-## Member Requirements
+## Candidate Requirements

 ### Attendance Requirements
-- 80% attendance at professional meetings
+- 100% attendance at professional meetings
 - Attend half of all community service and fundraising events
 - Attend Year-End Induction

 ### Tutoring Requirements
-- Complete 8 hours of tutoring services in the academic year
+- Complete at least 4 hours of tutoring services if you are a candidate in the Fall Semester; 8 hours if you are a candidate in the Spring Semester.

-### Financial Requirements
-- $25 annual membership fee

 ### Reflection Papers Policy
 - Required if you miss a meeting if you have either class, work, or student athlete.